-- 14.2.1 A School Club is a club whose team members meet together in any brick-and-mortar school, home school, or virtual school.
-School club players shall be students who go to the same school and meet the attendance criteria of Section 14.2.4 below. - 14.2.2 An Outside Club is a club who draws its players from different schools and whose players meet regularly as described in Section 14.2.4 below.
-Outside clubs may meet at any location. - 14.2.3 A group of students who receive individual private lessons from the same coach are not a club. - 14.2.4 Any student who desires to play for a School or Outside club must attend at least six regularly scheduled club meetings over a period of at least three months immediately preceding the tournament and must be verified by the club president or designated club official.
-A club team member cannot count more than two attendances for any seven consecutive days for purposes of this regulation. - 14.2.4.1 A student who attends both a School Club and an Outside Club is eligible to play for either club only in a National Youth event.
-However, the player may not change clubs once the tournament begins, even if the player meets all Section 14.2.4 attendance criteria for both clubs. - 14.2.5 A club team must contain a minimum of three players to be eligible for team prizes. - 14.2.6 There is no maximum number of players who may compete on a chess club team.
-For details about how many team members scores count toward a team's total score, see Section 18.2 (Team Scoring). - 14.2.7 Bonus points will not be added to team or individual scores.
+- 6.2.2 An Outside Club is a club who draws its players from different schools and whose players meet regularly as described in Section 6.2.4 below.
+Outside clubs may meet at any location. - 6.2.3 A group of students who receive individual private lessons from the same coach are not a club. - 6.2.4 Any student who desires to play for a School or Outside club must attend at least six regularly scheduled club meetings over a period of at least three months immediately preceding the tournament and must be verified by the club president or designated club official.
+A club team member cannot count more than two attendances for any seven consecutive days for purposes of this regulation. - 6.2.4.1 A student who attends both a School Club and an Outside Club is eligible to play for either club only in a National Youth event.
+However, the player may not change clubs once the tournament begins, even if the player meets all Section 6.2.4 attendance criteria for both clubs. - 6.2.5 A club team must contain a minimum of three players to be eligible for team prizes. - 6.2.6 There is no maximum number of players who may compete on a chess club team.
+For details about how many team members scores count toward a team's total score, see Section 10.2 (Team Scoring). - 6.2.7 Bonus points will not be added to team or individual scores.
 Points cannot be transferred between sections unless the player has changed sections.
-The section change must be authorized by the Chief TD for the tournament. - 14.2.8 The Coach or designated adult accompanying the club team is responsible for assuring that all his or her players are properly registered and eligible to participate as members of the team. - 14.2.9 US Chess encourages Club Teams to obtain Affiliate Memberships. - 14.2.10 The appeals process regarding the eligibility of a team's composition shall follow the procedures in Section 12.3.
+The section change must be authorized by the Chief TD for the tournament. - 6.2.8 The Coach or designated adult accompanying the club team is responsible for assuring that all his or her players are properly registered and eligible to participate as members of the team. - 6.2.9 US Chess encourages Club Teams to obtain Affiliate Memberships. - 6.2.10 Anyone wanting to appeal the eligibility of a team's composition shall follow the procedures in Section 4.4.

-15 OPENING CEREMONY
+7 OPENING CEREMONY

-15.1 Ceremony Length
+7.1 Ceremony Length

-- 15.1.1 The organizer will arrange a brief (maximum 15 minutes) but impressive Opening Ceremony, a half hour prior to the start of the first round. - 15.1.2 The organizer will arrange for a US Chess representative to be present who, along with the organizer, will welcome all participants and guests.
+- 7.1.1 The organizer will arrange a brief (maximum 15 minutes) but impressive Opening Ceremony, a half hour prior to the start of the first round. - 7.1.2 The organizer will arrange for a US Chess representative to be present who, along with the organizer, will welcome all participants and guests.
 Local dignitaries (mayor, county executive, congressmen, school superintendent, etc.) will be invited to attend as well as the press.
-Experience has shown that local officials have a strong interest in participating in such ceremonies. - 15.1.3 While they may not always be able to attend, an invitation to the US Chess President and US Chess Executive Director to participate in the Opening and/or Closing Ceremonies should be formally extended. - 15.1.4 Official proclamations from the mayors, county executives, and governors are often obtainable.
+Experience has shown that local officials have a strong interest in participating in such ceremonies. - 7.1.3 While they may not always be able to attend, an invitation to the US Chess President and US Chess Executive Director to participate in the Opening and/or Closing Ceremonies should be formally extended. - 7.1.4 Official proclamations from the mayors, county executives, and governors are often obtainable.
 These proclamations may welcome visiting teams and even designate a "chess week."
 The presentation of the national anthem is strongly encouraged.

-16 AWARDS CEREMONY
+8 AWARDS CEREMONY